johnston9/shot-caller/TESTING.md

   1. Click on the "Add Script" tab on the Scenes page.
 This will display is a Script has not been previously been added, if it has an "Add Latest Script" tab will display.
   2. The "Add Script" form opens.
-  3. Click the "Change the Script" tab to open the Desktop files and select the desired file to be uploaded.
+  3. Input the "Draft Name" info.
-  4. The new file is added with its desktop name displaying below.
+  4. Input the "Latest Changes" info if desired."
-  5. Input the "Draft Name" info.
+  5. Input the "Notes" info."
-  6. Input the "Latest Changes" info if desired."
+  6. Click the "Change the Script" tab to open the Desktop files and select the desired file to be uploaded.
-  7. Input the "Notes" info."
+  7. The new file is added with its desktop name displaying below.
-  8. Click Create and the updates are added to the database and the Scenes page opens.
+  8. Click Upload and the updates are added to the database and the Scenes page opens.
   9. A Success message displays.
   9. Click Script to view the Script.